Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Weekly levels show stronger reactions than daily

-- Monthly levels show strongest reactions
+- Monthly levels show stronger reactions than weekly

 - Clusters of multiple levels indicate zones of interest